 The Pen Municipal Council has also launched a Ganesh Idol Museum and Information Center project, to provide tourists with detailed information about the art and process involved in idol making.

-- How to Get There: Pen lies 80 kilometers from Mumbai on the NH-17 Mumbai to Goa Highway and it's most convenient to get there by road.
+- How to Get There: Pen lies 80 kilometers from Mumbai on the NH-17 Mumbai to Goa Highway and it's easiest to get there by road.
 You can hire a car and driver for the day for about 3,000 rupees.
+Uber is a convenient option.
+Intrepid travelers may prefer to take an inexpensive Maharashtra State Transport bus, which stops in town.
 Pen can also be reached by train from Mumbai.
 Not many long-distance trains stop there though.
 It's possible to catch a local service, although there's only one per day and it departs in the afternoon.
 The 50103 Dadar-Ratnagiri Passenger train leaves Dadar (in central south Mumbai) at 3.40 p.m. and arrives in Pen at 5.55 p.m.

-Since Pen is on the way to the popular beach location of Alibaug, you could combine your trip with a getaway there.
+Since Pen is on the way to Alibaug, a popular beach destination, you could combine your trip with a getaway there.
 It won't be beach weather due to the monsoon, but you'll still be able to relax!
 Otherwise, there best place to stay in Pen is the Hotel Marquis Manthan located on the Mumbai Goa Highway.
+Pen isn't a pretty place though, so it's unlikely you'll want to spend a lot of time there.